 Stephen's solo performances have been met with high praise.
+In Spring 2019 he premiered Matthew Lyons’ Guitar Concerto with the UT New Music Ensemble directed by Dan Welcher.
+His performance aired on KMFA’s radio show “Live from the Butler School”.
 He has won first place in two competitions, including the Schubert Club Scholarship Competition, and has received four prizes as a finalist.
-He has been featured by major concert presenters including Austin Classical Guitar, the Guitar Foundation of America's Regional Symposium, the American Guitar Society in LA, the University of Minnesota at Morris, Springboard for the Arts, and Tetractys New Music.
-He was recently the dedicatee of a new microtonal work by the aclaimed Cypriot composer Hakki Cengiz Eren, which he premiered at the Austin-based new music series, Tetractys.
-He has been featured on radio programs such as Minnesota Public Radio's Classical Music, NPR's From the Top, and KUT's Nuts and Bolts.
-In February 2017, Stephen was an Artist-In-Residence at Springboard for the Arts' Hinge Artists residency program in Fergus Falls, MN.
+He has been featured by major concert presenters including Austin Classical Guitar, the Guitar Foundation of America's Regional Symposium, the American Guitar Society , the University of Minnesota at Morris, Springboard for the Arts, and Tetractys New Music.
+In 2017 he was the dedicatee of a new microtonal work by the acclaimed Cypriot composer Hakki Cengiz Eren, which he premiered at the Austin-based new music series, Tetractys.
+He has been featured on radio programs such as Minnesota Public Radio's Classical Music, NPR's From the Top, KUT's Nuts and Bolts., and KMFA’s “Live from the Butler School” In February 2017, Stephen was an Artist-In-Residence at Springboard for the Arts' Hinge Artists residency program in Fergus Falls, MN.
 During his two-week residency, he performed many concerts, gave talks, and worked on several recording projects.

 A dedicated chamber musician, Stephen has performed in award-winning ensembles including the University of Texas Guitar Quartet, the Global Guitar Duo, and the University of Southern California's Baroque Sinfonia.
 In settings ranging from outreach concerts to concert series, his ensembles have performed extensively throughout Los Angeles, Austin, and much of the country.